 3. Get Bumped

-Keyes has done this dozens of times and has a clear, five-step method for getting bumped and scoring a free ticket.
+Keyes has done this dozens of times and has a clear, five-step method for getting bumped, scoring a free ticket and keeping the cost of a vacation low.

 - Figure out your odds of getting bumped.
 Look at a seat map when checking in at the airport.
 If there are just a few or no extra seats, your chances are good.